public-law/war-crimes-explorer/README.md

 In support of Ukraine, I'm educating the world about war crimes through several projects.

-The War Crimes Explorer is starting development today:
+The War Crimes Explorer idea:

 * In-browser learning about genocide, war crimes, crimes against humanity, and aggression.
 * Interactively enter facts and discover the laws that might have been broken.